YenCheHsiao/Goal-directed-WGAN-GP/README.md

 ## Acknowledges
 * The training data of the DeepImmuno CNN, WGAN-GP and some part of the scripts are from the work in: https://github.com/frankligy/DeepImmuno
 *DeepImmuno: deep learning-empowered prediction and generation of immunogenic peptides for T-cell immunity*, Briefings in Bioinformatics, May 03 2021 (https://doi.org/10.1093/bib/bbab160)
-* The training dataset for the GANs are from:
+* The training dataset for the GANs is from:
 Wu, Jingcheng, et al. "TSNAdb: a database for tumor-specific neoantigens from immunogenomics data analysis."
 Genomics, proteomics & bioinformatics 16.4 (2018): 276-282.